 When Nevada comes to mind, many people think of the sparkling city of Las Vegas or even the smaller gambling-focused city of Reno, also known as “Little Vegas.”
 While it’s true that there is so much to do and see in these cities, there are equally fun and awe-inspiring things to enjoy outside of the cities, particularly in Northern Nevada.
 Just over twelve percent of the state’s population exists outside of the Las Vegas metro and Reno, and yet, there is so much beauty to be seen and such incredible places to visit and experience.

 If you are visiting in an RV, there is no shortage of amazing places to camp, especially if you are not afraid to boondock.
 There are also some awesome private campgrounds and a few amazing Harvest Hosts locations to be found.
-Hop in, grab your Harvest Hosts membership, and buckle up while we tour Northern Nevada and explore all that this part of the state has to offer.
+Hop in, grab your Harvest Hosts membership, and buckle up while we explore RV camping in Nevada and explore all that this part of the state has to offer.

 Be sure to visit: